mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 move `lb.jar` from `target/scala-3.3.0/` to the root directory:
 - `mv target/scala-3.3.0/lb.jar lb.jar`

-and finally write the separate shell script - `lb` in order to runn the load balancer:
+and finally write the separate shell script - `lb` in order to run the load balancer:
 ```shell
 #!/bin/sh